 Remember this sensitivity it’s not a disorder.
 Research suggests it’s linked to differences in the nervous system and brain processing.

-It’s easy to focus on the challenges of raising a highly sensitive child, but let’s take a moment to celebrate the gifts that come with this trait.
+It’s easy to focus on the challenges of parenting a highly sensitive child, but let’s take a moment to celebrate the gifts that come with this trait.

 Encourage these strengths and help your child grow into a compassionate and thoughtful adult.